-The farmer and his son are driving down a country road on a warm spring morning.
+My dad and I are driving down backroad south of Delhi on a warm spring morning.
 In the air is the unmistakeable bouquet of fresh manure, wafting up from a newly treated acre just upwind.
-“Smell that son?” asked the man as he leaned his head out the window, “That’s profits!”
+“Smell that?” asked my Dad as he leaned his head out the window, “That’s the scent of profits!”

 Compost is one of nature’s small gifts to those of us who wish to take it.
 Bagging up potato peels.
 Separating lemon rinds from swizzle sticks.
 Throwing eggshells and coffee grounds into a bucket under the sink.